orchest/orchest/docs/source/installation.rst

    # yet installed.
 After installation is finished Orchest is started.
    ./orchest.sh start

+The run script ``orchest.sh`` will mount the Docker socket to the ``orchest-ctl`` container to manage the local Docker containers necessary for running Orchest.
+In addition, the Docker socket is necessary for the dynamic spawning of containers that occurs when running individual pipeline steps.

 .. note::

-    On Windows, Docker should be configured to use WSL 2.
-Make sure you clone Orchest inside the Linux environment.
-More info about Docker + WSL 2 can be found here: https://docs.docker.com/docker-for-windows/wsl/.
+    On Windows, Docker has to be configured to use WSL 2.
+Make sure to clone Orchest inside the Linux environment.
+For more info about Docker with WSL 2, please visit https://docs.docker.com/docker-for-windows/wsl/.